 A: A €50 contribution will be made towards arrival costs, and €50 towards leaving costs at the end of tour.
-A coach from Nice airport to Sanremo is also provided on Saturday 7th January, at a specific time organized by us.
+A coach from Nice airport to Sanremo is also provided, on a specific date and time organized by us.

 Q: What age are most of the actors?

 A: The minimum age for our actors is 18, and the bulk of our actors are aged between 22 and 30.

 Q: What do the workshops consist of?